Exploring Different Woods for Live Edge Tables and Desks

 Blond Walnut

 Blond walnut provides a lighter, golden hue compared to traditional walnut.
 This wood type captivates with its unique appearance that blends warmth and brightness.
 Its light color enhances natural light, making spaces feel airy.
 Blond walnut's distinctive qualities make it an attractive choice for those seeking subtle sophistication in their live edge furniture.
+Blond walnut desks are often turned into waterfall desks with great success.

 Maple Varieties